This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is a PSG test done?

 - PSG testing is usually done in a sleep center room that looks like a bedroom.
-Caregivers will put electrodes on you.
+Healthcare providers will put electrodes on you.
 These are sticky pads connected to wires.
 They record snoring, heartbeat, oxygen levels, and body movements while you are asleep.
 PSG testing may also be done at your home.
-Caregivers will tell you how to do a home PSG test.
+Healthcare providers will tell you how to do a home PSG test.
 You may need to go to a sleep center before your home test to have electrodes put on.
 You will be given a portable monitor to take home for this test.

 - Your PSG may be done as a single night or split night test.
-For a single night test, your sleep will be monitored by caregivers all night.
+For a single night test, your sleep will be monitored by healthcare providers all night.
 Split night testing is done if you stop breathing at times during the first few hours of the test.
-If this happens, your caregiver may have you use a breathing machine with continuous positive airway pressure (CPAP) for the rest of your test.
+If this happens, your healthcare provider may have you use a breathing machine with continuous positive airway pressure (CPAP) for the rest of your test.
 The CPAP machine blows a gentle stream of air into a mask placed over your nose and mouth.
-The split night test with CPAP may help your caregiver know if this treatment will help your SRBD.
+The split night test with CPAP may help your healthcare provider know if this treatment will help your SRBD.